bre7/vite-file-include/README.md

 If there is an error parsing JSON data or including a file, the plugin will log a detailed error message to the console.
 This helps in debugging while ensuring that your build process continues without interruption.

-## Caching

-The plugin implements a caching mechanism to improve performance, especially for larger projects with many includes.
-Cached content is automatically invalidated after the specified `cacheTimeout`.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.